Float allows you to get tokenized long or short exposure.

 Read this non-exhaustive list of risks you face before using Float here.

-To learn how, see our trading guide here.
+To learn how, see our guide here.

-While Float receives no fees, there is a liquidity stability fee (mint fee) and funding fee which is recieved by liquidity providers in the float pool who are taking the counterparty risk/position of the difference between aggregated long and short liquidity.
+While Float receives no fees, there is a liquidity stability fee (mint fee) and funding fee which is received by liquidity providers in the float pool who are taking the counterparty risk/position of the difference between aggregated long and short liquidity.

 Volatility decay is a phenomenon observed when holding leveraged assets.
 The decay in a traders’ profit and loss is due to frequent directional changes in the price of the underlying asset.

 Each market has a Float pool, which changes sides and leverage to balance liquidity in the market, to ensure that your exposure is fixed at a certain level.

 Each Float pool has a ceiling on how much leverage it can assume.
 If the imbalance in the market is greater than the Float pool can assume, then users on the overbalalanced side of the market will see their exposure drop below their stated leverage.